ECS153/final-project-group-0-/microservices/picasso/instructions.md

 # Installation
-Would recommend creating a python virtual environment for the required modules.
+Would recommend creating a python virtual environment for the required modules that picasso needs.

 ## Installing Virtual Environment
 1. Make sure you have python3 installed